gseversen/gseversen/README.md

 ## Hi there 👋

+I'm Gunnar a Sophomore CS Student based in Milwaukee and originally from Minnesota

+Currently learning the fundamentals of softeware engineering

+Excited to find what interests me most in the space and how I can benefit others via projects and collaborations

+Looking for internship opportunities in the development field
 <!--
 **gseversen/gseversen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.